boukew99/gui_calculator/README.md

-# gui_calculator
-Calculator usable with keyboard and mouse.

-Editable by setting the text of a "char_button" to a different operator or by adding new char_buttons.
+Edit it by setting the text of a "char_button" to a different operator or by adding new char_buttons.

-Uses the Expression Class for parsing and executing.
+It uses the Expression Class for parsing and executing, thus it supports most operations GDscript supports.